Dekel-E/reccomendation_system/README.md

 This project contains Python implementations of multiple recommendation system approaches, developed as part of a university assignment on E-Commerce.
 The project is divided into two main parts, each exploring different aspects of recommendation systems.

-Future techion students - Enjoy , dont blindcopy this please
+Future Technion students - if you get this as recycled task, Enjoy :*

 ## Project Overview